Claken/Piscine_Flutter/README.md

 ## Setting Up an Android Emulator for Flutter

-From the third module onwards, you will need an Android emulator.
-To set it up, follow these steps:
+From the **module03** onwards, you will need an smartphone emulator.
+To set up an Android Emulator, follow these steps:

 ### Prerequisites